HelloZeroNet/Documentation/docs/index.md

 # Current limitations

 * No torrent-like, file splitting for big file support
-* No more anonymous than Bittorrent
+* No more anonymous than BitTorrent
 * File transactions are not compressed ~~or encrypted yet~~
 * No private sites
 * <s>You must have an open port to publish new changes</s>